 - 9.5.1.
 For a PAID ABILITY, the prerequisite is a TRIGGER COST.
 A paid ability is always written in the form "[cost]: [effect]". - 9.5.2.
 The trigger cost of a paid ability is everything before the colon (:). - a.
 If the trigger cost of a paid ability includes one or more [click], the ability is an ACTION.
 An action paid ability can only be used during an action window in which the controller of the ability has priority.
 See section 9.2.6. - 9.5.3.
 The effect of a paid ability is everything after the colon (:). - 9.5.4.
-Paid abilities are always optional.
+Paid abilities are always optional. - 9.5.5.

-9.5.5.
 A non-action paid ability can only be used during a paid ability window when its controller has priority.
-During that time, any given paid ability can be used an unlimited number of times as long as its cost is paid each time and any restrictions specified by its effect are observed.

-9.5.6.
-Steps of Using a Paid Ability
+During that time, any given paid ability can be used an unlimited number of times as long as its cost is paid each time and any restrictions specified by its effect are observed. - 9.5.6.
+Steps of Using a Paid Ability - a.

-- a.
 Choose the paid ability to use and declare the intent to use it. - b.
 Pay the trigger cost.
 The ability is considered used.
-"When used" conditionals and abilities with trigger conditions met by the cost being paid become pending. - c.
-A checkpoint occurs. - d.
-The ability is triggered and its effects become imminent. - e.
-Abilities can modify, prevent, or avoid the imminent effects. - f.
-Resolve the ability's effects.
+"When used" abilities meet their trigger conditions.
+(The cost-paid checkpoint then occurs.)

+- c.
+The ability is triggered and its effects become imminent. - d.
+Abilities can modify, prevent, or avoid the imminent effects. - e.
+Resolve the ability's effects. - f.
+Resolution of the paid ability is complete.